 Graduate certificate in real estate applicants are not required to submit a GMAT or GRE score.

 *Special Note: Due to Covid-19 concerns, Spring 2021, Summer 2021, and Fall 2021 applicants may elect to be reviewed for admission without a GMAT or GRE score.
 Applicants will confirm their decision to not submit a GMAT or GRE in the "Questions" tab of the "Program Materials" quadrant of the online application.

 For 2022 admission forward, all evening master's-level and doctoral business programs generally require a GMAT or a GRE score, with the following exceptions:

 - Online MBA and Evening MBA program applicants may request a GMAT/GRE waiver if they hold a regionally accredited degree with a minimum GPA of 3.0 and at least 6 years of professional and progressive work experience.
 Complete the GMAT/GRE waiver request form.

 - Specialized master’s programs.
 The requirement for a GMAT or GRE score may be waived for candidates with an undergraduate or graduate degree from an accredited U.S. institution with a minimum GPA of 3.25.
 Complete the GMAT/GRE waiver request form.
 Specialized programs include:

 ETS code: 5570

-All master’s and post-baccalaureate graduate certificate programs require a statement of purpose.
+All master’s and post-baccalaureate graduate certificate programs require a statement of intent.
 We recommend a statement between one-and-a-half and two pages long, describing your accomplishments, goals and reasons for applying.

-Master’s (including Evening MBA) and graduate certificate admissions deadlines are:
+Master’s (including Evening MBA) and graduate certificate application deadlines are: